Archihub-App/archihub.github.io/src/content/docs/en/nodos.md

 description: ''
 ---

-As you may have noticed, ArchiHub handles certain tasks in what we call processing rows.
+As you may have noticed, ArchiHUB handles certain tasks in what we call processing rows.
 Each user has its own processing and in turn the system can also add automatic processing.

 This is very useful not only to balance the load between several machines but also to define process queues.

 ## The process queues

-Initially, all tasks that are added to the process queue in ArchiHub have the same processing load.
-However, ArchiHub allows the implementation of more complex processing that might require a different configuration, such as a machine with access to a GPU for more intensive processing.
+Initially, all tasks that are added to the process queue in ArchiHUB have the same processing load.
+However, ArchiHUB allows the implementation of more complex processing that might require a different configuration, such as a machine with access to a GPU for more intensive processing.

 In these cases, it is possible to deploy a processing node on that machine, dedicated exclusively to the most intensive tasks.
 An example of this is the plugin for [automatic transcription](../transcribe), which uses OpenAI's Whisper model.